Sexual consent

 If you have experienced or witnessed sexual harassment, assault or violence, please remember it is not your fault and help is available.

-At the University we have Report and Support, which is our confidential reporting system where you can let us know if you have experienced or witnessed any concerning behaviour, including sexual misconduct, so we can do something about it.
+We have Report It, which is our confidential reporting system where you can let us know if you have experienced or witnessed any concerning behaviour, including sexual misconduct, so we can do something about it.

 • You can report anonymously (but it does mean we won’t be able to contact you with further support)